Daniel Stern (actor): Career

 In 1979, Stern made his film debut as Cyril in Breaking Away.
-The following year he played a student who raised objections during Jill Clayburgh's proof of the snake lemma in the film It's My Turn.
+The following year, Stern played a student who raised objections during Jill Clayburgh's proof of the snake lemma in the film It's My Turn.
+His breakthrough role as Laurence "Shrevie" Schreiber came in Barry Levinson's Diner (1982).
 He was the novice observer Richard Lymangood in the 1983 action thriller film Blue Thunder.
-He had another early film role in the 1984 horror film C.H.U.D., as the soup kitchen C.H.U.D. hunter.
-His breakthrough role as Laurence "Shrevie" Schreiber came in Barry Levinson's Diner.
-He appeared in two films with Woody Allen, Stardust Memories and Hannah and Her Sisters.
+Stern had another early film role in the 1984 horror film C.H.U.D., as the soup kitchen C.H.U.D. hunter.
+Stern appeared in two films with Woody Allen, Stardust Memories (1980) and Hannah and Her Sisters (1986).
+His other roles during this time included The Boss' Wife (1986), Born in East L.A.
+(1987), D.O.A.
+(1988), Coupe de Ville (1990), and My Blue Heaven (1990).
+He also appeared as Herbie Platt in Robert Redford's The Milagro Beanfield War (1988).

+From 1988 to 1993, Stern provided the voice of the narrator on the television series The Wonder Years, which starred Fred Savage as Kevin Arnold.
+As narrator, Stern played the adult Kevin Arnold, remembering his youth.
+Stern and Savage were also featured together in Little Monsters (1989), in which Stern played the father of Savage's character.